PIM-malloc: A Fast and Scalable Dynamic Memory Allocator for Processing-In-Memory (PIM) Architectures: Evaluation

 \subsection{Microbenchmark based Analysis}

-We compare the memory allocation latency of the straw-man PIM buddy allocator, \pimmallocSW, and \pimmallocHW using the microbenchmark discussed in \sect{sect:methodology}.
-In this experiment, the microbenchmark employs a single thread (\fig{fig:eval_malloc_latency}(a)) and 16 threads (\fig{fig:eval_malloc_latency}(b)) to invoke allocation requests.
-Each thread calls the \texttt{pimMalloc()} function 128 times in sequence, with each call requesting a fixed data allocation size.
-Generally, the straw-man PIM buddy allocator exhibits the highest latency due to its need to traverse a large tree data structure for every allocation request.
-For smaller allocation sizes of 32 B and 256 B, both \pimmalloc designs utilize the thread cache to achieve \texttt{O(1)} memory allocation latency for free memory block identification, resulting in significant performance improvements.
-Interestingly, \pimmallocHW achieves faster allocations than \pimmallocSW even for the smaller 32 B and 256 B allocations, which technically should all be handled at the frontend thread cache.
-The reason for \pimmallocHW's advantage becomes evident in scenarios involving a thread cache miss (\fig{fig:pim_malloc_sw_workflow}(b)), where the frontend has no available free blocks, and a tree search at the backend buddy allocator is required.
-Under such scenarios, \pimmallocHW can accelerate the process of retrieving the 4 KB free block from the backend buddy allocator by using its buddy cache to reduce the latency for buddy allocator's tree traversal.
-For allocation requests of 4 KB, these are serviced directly by the buddy allocator for all three design points, so their performance differences primarily come from how efficiently each design's buddy allocator is implemented. \pimmallocHW achieves the highest performance among all three design points, thanks to its hardware-based buddy cache design, achieving an average 39\% reduction in latency for 4 KB requests vs. \pimmallocSW.
-Overall, the software-only \pimmallocSW provides a 66$\times$ speedup compared to the straw-man PIM buddy allocator. \pimmallocHW provides further performance improvement over \pimmallocSW, achieving a $31\%$ performance speedup.
+We compare memory allocation latency across various allocators using the microbenchmark described in \sect{sect:methodology}.
+The microbenchmark uses either one (\fig{fig:eval_malloc_latency}(a)) or 16 threads (\fig{fig:eval_malloc_latency}(b)), each making 128 allocation requests of a fixed size.
+The straw-man allocator has the highest latency, since it needs to traverse a large tree structure for every request.
+For smaller allocations (32 B and 256 B), both \pimmalloc designs rely on a thread cache to achieve \texttt{O(1)} latency, yielding significant speedups. \pimmallocHW provides further speedup over \pimmallocSW for 32 B and 256 B allocations because, in cases where the thread cache is empty, its hardware-based buddy cache accelerates tree traversal.
+For allocation requests of 4 KB, these are serviced directly by the buddy allocator for all three design points, so their performance differences primarily come from how efficiently each design's buddy allocator is implemented. \pimmallocHW{}’s hardware-based cache reduces 4 KB allocation latency by 39\% compared to \pimmallocSW.
+Overall, \pimmallocSW achieves a 66$\times$ speedup over the straw-man allocator, while \pimmallocHW outperforms \pimmallocSW by 31\%.